INL Colombia Training Ammunition

 Contract Details

-- Compliance: Contractors must comply with the Arms Export Control Act (AECA) and International Traffic in Arms Regulations (ITAR).
+- Export Compliance: Strict adherence to the Arms Export Control Act (AECA) and International Traffic in Arms Regulations (ITAR) is mandatory.